hnajjar3/WaveSense/README.md

 # WaveSense React JS

 WaveSense React JS is a real-time signal plotting application built with React and Chart.js.
-It allows users to visualize and interact with data streams in real-time, including features like dark mode, data recording, and dynamic axis scaling.
+It allows users to visualize and interact with data streams in real-time, including features like dark mode, data recording using a web worker, and dynamic axis scaling.

 ## Table of Contents